What is Outsourcing?

 To understand how much of an advantage outsourcing can give you, you need to learn about the full cost of traditional employment.

-When you take on an employee, you are required to pay a number of different costs.
+When you take on an employee, you are required to pay several different costs.
 Some of these include:

 - Other expenses such as staff amenities, uniforms (if any) and key personnel insurances